Skip to main content

 Value Analysis

-At $0.40 per tablet (treating 2 quarts), Aquatabs cost approximately $0.20 per quart of purified water.
+Per tablet (treating 2 quarts), Aquatabs cost only pennies per quart of purified water.
 This is more expensive per volume than filter straws, but the comparison is misleading — Aquatabs and filters serve different purposes.
 Aquatabs kill viruses; filters remove bacteria and protozoa.
-For complete water safety, you need both, and the combined cost (a $7-10 filter straw plus a $12 pack of Aquatabs) is still under $25 for a comprehensive water purification system that handles every pathogen category.
+For complete water safety, you need both, and the combined cost of a budget filter straw plus a pack of Aquatabs is remarkably affordable for a comprehensive water purification system that handles every pathogen category.

 Compared to other chemical purification options, Aquatabs offer excellent value.
-Katadyn Micropur tablets cost approximately $0.70 per liter treated.
-Iodine tablets run about $0.30-0.40 per liter but with significant taste and health disadvantages.
+Katadyn Micropur tablets cost noticeably more per liter treated.
+Iodine tablets are comparably priced per liter but with significant taste and health disadvantages.
 Aquatabs hit the sweet spot of effectiveness, taste acceptability, and cost.
 For emergency preparedness specifically, the 5-year sealed shelf life makes Aquatabs the most practical chemical purification method to stockpile — they remain effective long after you buy them, unlike iodine tablets that degrade more quickly.

 Frequently Asked Questions